 Techniques for reducing pain include:

-- applying ice or heat to the area
+- applying a cool or heat pack to the area

-- wearing supportive pregnancy underwear, such as compression and support stockings
+- wearing supportive pregnancy underwear, such as support and compression stockings

 - sleeping on the left side in pregnancy to place less pressure on the vena cava

 For more severe symptoms and to prevent complications, a doctor may recommend using a venoactive drug (VAD) known as MPFF (micronized purified flavonoid fraction).
 These drugs can help manage problems with the veins and cardiovascular system.

 In some cases, they may suggest more invasive treatment.